Why is computing part of the RFA curriculum?

 At RFA we are committed to developing digital wisdom in our pupils in order to prepare them for life in an increasingly digital world.
 Therefore, a strong focus is placed on how to use technology safely and responsibly through the teaching of digital skills, of how technology is used and of how pupils can apply the use of technology in contexts that they can relate to.

 What is taught as a part of the computing curriculum?

-Our Computing curriculum is planned so that pupils have a good understanding of the computing concepts, knowledge, skills and vocabulary that run through the three strands: computer science, information technology and digital literacy.
-This ensures they achieve age related attainment at the end of each Key Stage.
+Our Computing curriculum is planned so that pupils have a good understanding of the computing concepts, knowledge, skills and vocabulary that run through three strands: computer science, information technology and digital literacy.

 Upon completion of each project, teachers will assess children against the progression of computing concepts, knowledge and skills document.

 Termly assessment will take place to track children’s progress against age related expectations for Computing.

 Here at RFA we want to equip our pupils with the knowledge and self-confidence to make the best use of the internet and technology in a safe, considered and respectful way, so they are able to reap the benefits of the online world.

 We are committed to delivering online safety content within our curriculum and embed this within our wider whole-school approach.

 Throughout the year, teachers will address online safety and appropriate behaviour in an age-appropriate way that is relevant to our pupils’ lives at every stage of their education.